lordmulder/DynamicAudioNormalizer/README.md

 ## SoX Integration Usage ##

-As an alternative to the Dynamic Audio Normalizer command-line front-end, the Dynamic Audio Normalizer library may also be used as an effect in [*Sound eXchange* (SoX)](http://sox.sourceforge.net/), a versatile audio editor and converter.
+As an alternative to the Dynamic Audio Normalizer command-line front-end, the Dynamic Audio Normalizer library may also be used as an effect in [**SoX** (Sound eXchange)](http://sox.sourceforge.net/), a versatile audio editor and converter.

 Note, however, that *standard* SoX distributions do **not** currently support the Dynamic Audio Normalizer.
 Instead, a special *patched* build of SoX that has the Dynamic Audio Normalizer effect enabled is required!